 4. Enable the ‘keepalive’ message setting

 If the Cloudflare error is caused by incorrect HTTP header settings, it should be relatively simple to resolve.
 If ‘keepalive’ is disabled or there are too few possible requests defined, you can change this in the web server’s configuration file (e.g. in httpd.conf for Apache servers).
 However, you must have the necessary permissions, which isn’t always the case with shared hosting packages.
-In situations like these, your only option is to approach the provider.
-If the problem persists with the selected package’s ‘keepalive’ setting, you should consider switching hosting models or providers.
+In this case, contact your hosting provider.

 5. Contact Cloudflare Support